San Antonio de los Baños Airfield: Post-World War II

-With the end of the war, the United States withdrew its military forces from the airfield and it was turned over to the Cuban government on 30 April 1946.
+With the end of the war, the United States withdrew its forces from the airfield and it was turned over to the Cuban government on 30 April 1946.

 After the handover, it was used by the Cuban Air Force.
 It was known as the Batista AAF (1953–1959).
-In a 1962 briefing paper on the Cuban Missile Crisis prepared by officials at the United States Department of Defense, the base was identified as "the headquarters for the Cuban revolutionary Air Force and the assembly point for all MIGs, except the MIG-21, which [had] previously been received in Cuba."
+In a 1962 briefing paper on the Cuban Missile Crisis prepared by officials at the United States Department of Defense, the base was identified as "the headquarters for the Cuban Revolutionary Air Force and the assembly point for all MiGs, except the MIG-21, which [had] previously been received in Cuba."

 During the Cuban Missile Crisis, Soviet Armed Forces elements deployed as part of Operation Anadyr were based at the airfield.
 The 32nd Guards Fighter Aviation Regiment of the Soviet Air Forces, flying MiG-21F-13s, had elements there.
 Initially, the regiment sent its 2nd Squadron from Santa Clara Air Base to San Antonio de los Baños, and then later the whole regiment was concentrated at San Antonio de los Baños.
 In 1963, the regiment transferred its aircraft to the Cuban Air Force and returned home.
 In Cuba, the regiment served under the title 213th Fighter Aviation Regiment.

-Facilities
+Elevation / Runways

 The air base resides at an elevation of 50 m above mean sea level.
 It has three concrete paved runways: runway 05/23 is 3596 × 56 m, runway 12/30 is 2482 × 46 m, and runway 01/19 is 2400 × 46 m.